You can use the following API endpoints to interact with files in the Tetra Data Lake.

 To search for an IDS and view its visualization and associated artifacts, see View Artifact Information.

-You can also list or find schemas by using the List schemas action, which returns the following information for each IDS:
+You can also list or find schemas by using the List schemas endpoint, which returns the following information for each IDS:

 NOTE